 Department of Philosophy and Religion

 - Evan Berry is Assistant Professor of Philosophy and Religion at American University and Co-Director of the Ethics, Peace, and Global Affairs master's program.
-His research interests focus on ideas of nature in modern western culture, particularly the religious roots of contemporary environmental discourse.
-Trained in both social scientific and theoretical methodologies, his current scholarship includes a book project on the religious roots of the American environmental movement and an analysis of the role of religious ideas and organizations in the global politics of sustainability.
+His research interests focus on the role of religious ideas, persons, and organizations in the environmental politics of the modern world.
+Specifically, his work concentrates on the ways that cultural and religious systems locate human beings in the natural world and thus orient contemporary responses to environmental issues.
+Trained in both social scientific and theoretical methodologies, his current scholarship includes a book project on the religious roots of the American environmental movement and a survey of religious civil society engagements with climate change.

 DegreesPhD, Religious Studies, University of California Santa Barbara; MA Religious Studies, University of California Santa Barbara; BA, Religion, The Colorado College

 - Battelle Tompkins - 111

 To request an interview for a

 Professor Berry’s scholarship focuses on the interplay between religion and nature in modern western culture.
 Trained in both the sociology of religion and the philosophy of religion, his most recent research, part of an interdisciplinary collaboration called Ecotopia Revisited, was an ethnographic study of intentional communities in the Pacific Northwest.
 Such communities give expression to the rich connectivity between American spiritualities and ecological yearnings for a green future.
 This religious substratum beneath American ideas about and practices towards nature provides the basis for his ongoing academic research.

 - “Religion, Nature and Daily Life,” in Religion in the Practice of Daily Life, Richard Hecht and Vincent Biondo, eds.
 (Greenwood) 2009